skumagai/inbreeding/README.rst

 After installing Python and simuPOP following their instructions, selfingsim can be obtained from this `download link`_.
-Once unpacked the downloaded file, `pip install <the unpacked directory>` installs selfingsim.
+Once unpacked the downloaded file, :code:`pip install <the unpacked directory>` installs selfingsim.

 Usage